Membership and Dues

 - Communications to raise the profile and awareness of URFA and the work that its members do

-- Membership in affiliate organizations including the Canadian Association of University Teachers (CAUT)
+- Membership in affiliate organizations including the Canadian Association of University Teachers (CAUT) and the Saskatchewan Federation of Labour

 - Access to other URFA services including notary public and member emergency fund (see Emergency Fund Policy)